pafcloud/gamestudio-assignment/README.md

 ## Extra features
-develop mobile version of the game
+develop HTML5 mobile version of the game

 ### Requirements
 You can use any frameworks of your choice for making the game, but that should be HTML5 game.

+###  Delivery
-Please, commit your project to your github repo (or create github account for yourself if you don't have one).
+Please, commit your project to your github repo (or create github account for yourself if you don't have one) and let us know.

 Good Luck!